 When kittens are around four weeks old, they begin trying to groom themselves and those around them.
 At this age, they can be a little clumsy and tend to miss spots, so the extra help from their mother and siblings is much appreciated.
 Even adult cats have trouble reaching certain areas of themselves, such as the top of the head, so particular attention is paid to these tricky spots.

 This act of social grooming teaches the kittens an important skill for later in life: how to bond with other cats.
 Grooming is so important to cats that it’s used as a sign of friendship.
-Practicing on their brothers and sisters not only strengthens the familial bonds, it also teaches the kittens how to show affection and demonstrate trust.
+Practicing on their brothers and sisters not only strengthens the familial bonds, but it also teaches the kittens how to show affection and demonstrates trust.